-Unhappy married couples may not be able to create space between them.
+Unhappily married couples may not be able to create space between themselves.
 As much as spending time together is important, setting boundaries in the relationship is also a way to repair an unhappy marriage.

 When boundaries are absent in a marriage, unhappiness often creeps in.
 Boundaries are essentially lines that couples draw in order to avoid exploitation and manipulation in marriage, and they are necessary because they require both spouses to take responsibility and take steps to resolve conflicts.